Zeros of high derivatives of the Riemann Zeta function: Statement of Main Results

-\begin{remark} Spira \cite{s:5a} had already noticed that the zeros of $\zeta'(s)$ and $\zeta''(s)$ seem to come in pairs, where the zero of $\zeta''(s)$ was always located to the right of the zero of $\zeta'(s)$.
-With the help of extensive computations Skorokhodov \cite{s:3} observed this behavior for higher derivatives.
-We conjecture not only the one-to-one correspondence, but also (for every fixed $M$ -- the existence of a quasi-lattice of zeros of $\zetak(s)$, created as $k=1, 2, 3, \cdots$ \end{remark}
+Spira \cite{s:5a} had already noticed that the zeros of $\zeta'(s)$ and $\zeta''(s)$ seem to come in pairs, where the zero of $\zeta''(s)$ is always located to the right of the zero of $\zeta'(s)$.
+More recently, with the help of extensive computations, Skorokhodov \cite{s:3} observed this behavior for higher derivatives as well.
+Our observations support a straightforward one-to-one correspondence between the zeros of $\zetak(s)$ and $\zeta^{(m)}(s)$ for all $k, m \geq 1$ (\ourref{Figure}{figchain}).

+Indeed for given $M$ and sufficiently large $k$ it follows from \ourref{Theorem}{thmboxzero} that for each zero of $\zetak(s)$ contained in $S_M^k$ there is a corresponding zero of $\zeta^{(k+1)}(s)$ contained in $S_M^{k+1}$.
+An approximation of the location of a zero in $S_M^k$ is given by \eqref{eqconjt2}.

+\begin{remark} Due to growing density of zeros near the critical line $s = 1/2$, it is difficult to translate this surprising property into quantitative asymptotics with vanishing error terms.
+However, for a positive integer $k$, in the right half-plane we observe a certain ``dynamical'' exactness between the numbers of zeros of different derivatives of the Riemann zeta function; in other words, we find a one-to-one correspondence between the non-trivial zeros of $\zeta^{(k)}(s)$ with $\zeta^{(k+1)}(s)$, for all $k$, such that the index $M$ for two such corresponding zeros is the same, and their difference is approximately $q_M$.
+This correspondence could be established by finding unique, continuous paths which the zeros of fractional derivatives $\zeta^{(k)}(s)$ undergo, as $k \in \mathbb{R}$ runs through the interval $[1, \infty)$. \end{remark}